-If you’re looking for things to do in Lucerne, paragliding should be at the top of your list!
+If you’re looking for something exhilarating to do during your three days in Lucerne, paragliding should be at the top of your list!
 While I originally wanted to go hang gliding, we booked paragliding because they picked us up from the train station in the center of Lucerne.
-The closest hang gliding I could find was in Zurich and I didn’t want to waste time traveling even further out.
+The closest hang gliding I could find was in Zurich.
 Starting at 9:00am, the total time for this excursion was 4 hours.

 Don’t be afraid to tell your guide that you like rollercoasters.
 It was a blast to get those butterflies at the end of the ride and I could tell the guide loved it, too.